awsdocs/amazon-rds-user-guide/doc_source/Appendix.Oracle.Options.NetworkEncryption.md

 ## Setting NNE values in the sqlnet\.ora<a name="Oracle.Options.NNE.Using"></a>

  With Oracle native network encryption, you can set network encryption on the server side and client side\.
 The client is the computer used to connect to the DB instance\.
-You can specify the following client settings in the slqnet\.ora:
+You can specify the following client settings in the sqlnet\.ora:
 + `SQLNET.CRYPTO_CHECKSUM_CLIENT`
 + `SQLNET.CRYPTO_CHECKSUM_TYPES_CLIENT`
 + `SQLNET.ENCRYPTION_CLIENT`